Tudor women: what was life like?

-Here, writing for History Extra, the author of The Lives Of Tudor Women reveals how women at all levels made their mark on society, commerce and in the home…
+Here, historian Elizabeth Norton reveals how Tudor women made their mark on society, commerce and in the home…

 Conception and then birth were, of course, the first life stage for all Tudor women.
 They were also important events for adult women in the period, most of whom would have expected to become mothers.
 Pregnancy, however, was notoriously difficult to diagnose.
 Could a woman’s symptoms merely be “her natural sickness or store of water”, one contemporary medical text suggested?
 Alternatively, an increase in girth could be due to “some windy matter” and not an expected baby.
 Indeed, few physicians were prepared to confirm their diagnosis until the child actually began to stir in the womb.
 A mistake could be highly embarrassing for all concerned, and so for months women were left on tenterhooks.